-Low in calories at about 60 per cup, blackberries are a guilt-free sweet treat for anyone who’s trying to lose weight.
-They're one of the highest-fiber fruits around, with almost 8 grams per cup of berries, which is a big chunk of the 25 to 38 grams of daily fiber recommended for good health by the Institute of Medicine.
-Blackberries contain some soluble fiber, which may help lower cholesterol, and as a seedy fruit, they're especially rich in insoluble fiber, which provides "roughage" to help prevent constipation.
+Low in calories at about 60 per cup, blackberries are a sweet treat for pretty much everyone.
+They're also one of the highest-fiber fruits around, with almost 8 grams per cup of berries, which is a big chunk of the recommended 21 to 38 grams of daily fiber, per the Mayo Clinic.

-A cup of blackberries provides half of the daily value of vitamin C, which is necessary for healthy skin and communication between nerves, and one-third of the DV for vitamin K, which is important for blood clotting and bone health.
-That same serving provides a third of the DV for manganese, a mineral that plays many roles in your metabolism.
+A cup of blackberries also provides half your daily value of vitamin C, which is necessary for healthy skin and communication between nerves, and a third of your DV for vitamin K, which is important for blood clotting and bone health, and manganese, a mineral that plays a role in your metabolism.

-Eating blackberries year-round is a wise choice because the purple gems contain a variety of plant substances, or phytochemicals, that promote health and fight disease.
-Some of the phytochemicals are also antioxidants — which protect your body's cells against damage from harmful free radicals – giving blackberries one of the highest antioxidant levels of all the fruits.
-In fact, scientists measured the total antioxidant compounds in 50 foods -- including blackberries, raspberries, blueberries and strawberries -- based on typical serving sizes.
-Blackberries were ranked at the top of the list in the study, which was published in the American Journal of Clinical Nutrition in 2006.
+Eating blackberries year-round is a wise choice, as these gems contain a variety of plant substances, or phytochemicals, that promote health and help prevent disease.
+Some of the phytochemicals are also antioxidants — which protect your body's cells against damage from harmful free radicals.
+And blackberries have one of the highest antioxidant levels of all fruits.

-The anthocyanins and ellagic acid in blackberries are not only antioxidants, but they have cancer-protective properties.
-An anthocyanin-rich blackberry extract may protect against colon cancer by helping preserve cell DNA, according to a study published in the Journal of Agricultural and Food Chemistry in 2011, but research using the actual fruit is lacking.
+The anthocyanins and ellagic acid in blackberries are not only antioxidants, they have cancer-protective properties as well.
+An anthocyanin-rich blackberry extract may protect against colon cancer by helping preserve cell DNA, according to a May 2011 study in the Journal of Agricultural and Food Chemistry, but research using the actual fruit is lacking.

-Eating berries, including blackberries, may benefit brain health.
-Compounds in berries help prevent inflammation in the brain by changing the way brain cells communicate, according to a review published in the Journal of Agricultural Chemistry in 2012.
-The authors found evidence that these changes in brain signaling may improve motor coordination and help prevent age-related memory loss.
+Lastly, eating berries, including blackberries, may benefit brain health.
+Compounds in berries help prevent inflammation in the brain by changing the way brain cells communicate, according to a January 2012 review in the Journal of Agricultural Chemistry.
+And these changes may improve motor coordination and help prevent age-related memory loss according to the researchers.